Frequently Asked Questions

 Q. How much will it cost?
 Is financing available?

-A. The cost to reconstruct/construct alleys is $750 per property owner. $50 will be applied to the property tax bill over a period of 15 years, interest free.
+A. The cost to construct or reconstruct alleys is $750 per property owner. $50 will be applied to the property tax bill over a period of 15 years, interest free.
 Property owners can also pay the total cost in full upon receiving billing notification.

 A. The county will make all necessary repairs for a period of 15 years without further charge to the property owners.
 This is the normal life expectancy; however, many last much longer.